Residential Pipeline Rehabilitation Contract Terms & Conditions

 Client acknowledges that installation of CIPP or SIPP may slightly reduce internal pipe diameter and flow relative to new piping and accepts this trade-off.

-Client must (a) operate the drainage system in accordance with industry practice, (b) avoid flushing prohibited items or chemicals, (c) keep clean-out access points unobstructed, and (d) timely schedule each annual inspection under the applicable Inspection Plan.
+Client must (a) operate the drainage system in accordance with industry practice, (b) avoid flushing prohibited items or chemicals, (c) keep clean-out access points unobstructed, and (d) timely schedule each annual inspection under the applicable Inspection Plan, and (e) maintain the Water Supply Components at the Property in serviceable condition and promptly repair any leak, seepage, or overflow from any fixture or supply component, whether or not related to the Work.
 Failure to comply voids the warranty.

 Client must provide written notice of an alleged defect within thirty (30) days of discovery, include proof of purchase, allow Contractor reasonable access for inspection, and refrain from making repairs without Contractor’s written consent.
 Contractor will determine coverage within thirty (30) days after inspection.

-Service Fee for Unfounded Claims: If Contractor’s inspection determines that a reported issue is not covered by the applicable warranty, Client shall pay a standard service fee of $350.00 (residential) or $1,500.00 (non-residential) plus any cleaning charges.
+Service Fee for Unfounded Claims: If Contractor’s inspection determines that a reported issue is not covered by the applicable warranty, Client shall pay a standard service fee of $350.00 plus any cleaning charges.
 Failure to pay within seven (7) days voids the warranty.

 Third-Party Diagnostic Cap: Should Client employ a licensed plumber to verify an alleged defect before notifying Contractor, Contractor will reimburse up to $350.00 of that diagnostic cost if the claim is ultimately deemed valid.
 Any excess amount remains the Client’s responsibility.